"grace & stella - Restoring Retinol Serum" is effective for: Anti-aging, Anti-blemish, Moisturizing and Evens skin tone

 Pure form of vitamin E. Can help moisturise and protect the skin from free radicals.
 Often used to help stabilise other ingredients or the formula itself

-This product can help reduce breakouts and clogged pores because it contains the following
+This product can help reduce breakouts and clogged pores because it contains the following ingredient: niacinamide.
+This ingredient is used for treating acne and can have a noticeable effect.

-The following ingredient (ingredients) in this product might be helpful, but there is no evidence to confirm
+The following ingredient (ingredients) in this product might be helpful, but there is no evidence to confirm that it actually works: retinyl palmitate

 Is proven to be effective in reducing blemishes, evening out skin tone and helping to improve lines and wrinkles.
 It helps the skin to repair sun damage, calm down inflammation and keep maintain good levels of moisture.
+The concentration of about 2% is effective for supporting the skin barrier and evening out the skin tone.
+Concentration of 4-6% is better for helping with acne and balancing the sebum production

 Three steps removed from the active form of vitamin A - retinoic acid.
 To have an effect in the skin, it first needs to be converted twice to become the retinoic acid.
 This means it is less potent than retinol, but could also be less irritating.
 Once converted to the retinoic acid in the skin, it helps against all signs of aging, improves skin cell turnover and helps fight blemishes and clogged pores.
 However, in many cosmetic formulations, it is used in a concentration that is too low to have the full effect

-This product can help reduce hypepigmentation and even out the skin tone because it contains the following
+This product can help reduce hypepigmentation and even out the skin tone because it contains the following effective ingredients: niacinamide

 The following ingredient (ingredients) in this product might be helpful, but there is no evidence to confirm that it actually can help even out the skin tone: retinyl palmitate.